If you have decided to invest in equities, here's how to go about it.

 Pooled or not?

-You must decide whether to obtain diversification by buying a large number of individual stocks or a small number of pooled investments (unit trusts, investment trusts or their more exotic cousins).
+You must decide whether to obtain diversification by buying a large number of individual stocks or a small number of pooled investments (funds or their more exotic cousins).

 Beliefs and assumptions